lra/mackup/INSTALL.md

-# Detailled install instructions for Mackup
+# Detailed install instructions for Mackup

 There are 3 ways to run mackup